Autonomous Republic of Crimea: Background

-Since 1954, Crimea Oblast has been administratively part of the Ukrainian SSR.
+The Crimean Autonomous Soviet Socialist Republic was established as part of the Russian Soviet Federative Socialist Republic in 1921, with the latter joining with other republics to form the Soviet Union.
+Following the end of Nazi occupation during World War II, indigenous Crimean Tatars were forcibly deported and the autonomous republic was abolished in 1945, replaced with an oblast-level jurisdiction.
+In 1954, Crimea Oblast was transferred to the jurisdiction of the Ukrainian SSR.
 Shortly prior to the dissolution of the Soviet Union, Crimea was granted the status of Autonomous Republic by the Supreme Soviet of the Ukrainian SSR following a state-sanctioned referendum held on January 20, 1991.
 When Ukraine became independent, Crimea remained a republic within the country, leading to tensions between Russia and Ukraine as the Black Sea Fleet was based on the peninsula.

 History

 Post-Soviet years

 Since Ukrainian independence, more than 250,000 Crimean Tatars have returned and integrated into the region.

-Between 1992-1995, a struggle about the division of powers between the Crimean and Ukrainian authorities ensued.
+Between 1992 and 1995, a struggle about the division of powers between the Crimean and Ukrainian authorities ensued.
 On 26 February, the Crimean parliament renamed the ASSR the Republic of Crimea.
 Then on 5 May, it proclaimed self-government and twice enacted constitutions that the Ukrainian government and Parliament refused to accept on the grounds that it was inconsistent with Ukraine's constitution.
 Finally in June 1992, the parties reached a compromise: Crimea would be given the status of "autonomous republic" and granted special economic status, as an autonomous but integral part of Ukraine.

 In October 1993, the Crimean parliament established the post of president of Crimea.
 Tensions rose in 1994 with election of separatist leader Yury Meshkov as Crimean president.
-On 17 March 1995, the parliament of Ukraine abolished the Crimean constitution of 1992, all the laws and decrees contradicting those of Kyiv, and also removed Yuriy Meshkov, the then president of Crimea, along with the office itself.
+On 17 March 1995, the parliament of Ukraine abolished the Crimean constitution of May 1992, all the laws and decrees contradicting those of Kyiv, and also removed Yuriy Meshkov, the then president of Crimea, along with the office itself.
 After an interim constitution, the 1998 Constitution of the Autonomous Republic of Crimea was put into effect, changing the territory's name to the Autonomous Republic of Crimea.